 This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

-CUPE has 1,100 municipal bargaining units across Canada, covering more than 20,000 job classifications.
+CUPE has over 1,100 municipal bargaining units across Canada, covering more than 20,000 job classifications.
 About one-third of local government staff work in casual, part-time or auxiliary jobs.
-Of the other two-thirds, about 20 per cent, work in seasonal positions averaging nine months of the year.
+Of the other two-thirds, about 20 per cent work in seasonal positions averaging nine months of the year.
 Women aged 25-54 working in part-time, auxiliary or casual positions are the fastest-growing group in the sector.

 Governance and funding